 You can use a platform like WordPress or Wix to get up and running within minutes.
 You’ll need to pick a topic that resonates with readers and make the effort to build up a following, but the rewards will be worth it!

-A great way to start a self-hosted WordPress blog on the cheap is to buy your domain and hosting from Bluehost for just £3 a month.
+A great way to start a self-hosted WordPress blog on the cheap is to buy your domain and hosting from Bluehost for just £3 a month and follow our simple, step-by-step guide on how to start a successful blog and make money.

 2. Become an Affiliate Marketer